GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-surface-reflectance-landsat-5-tm/_details.md

 ## Applications

 * The development of derivative products to monitor land, inland waterways and coastal features, such as:

-               -  urban growth
+  * urban growth
-               -  coastal habitats
+  * coastal habitats
-               -  mining activities
+  * mining activities
-               -  agricultural activity (e.g. pastoral, irrigated cropping, rain-fed cropping)
+  * agricultural activity (e.g. pastoral, irrigated cropping, rain-fed cropping)
-               -  water extent
+  * water extent
 * The development of refined information products, such as:

-               -  areal units of detected surface water
+  * area/units of detected surface water
-               -  areal units of deforestation
+  * area/units of deforestation
-               -  yield predictions of agricultural parcels
+  * yield predictions of agricultural parcels
 * Compliance surveys
 * Emergency management

 ## Technical information

-#### The Thematic Mapper (TM) sensor
+### The Thematic Mapper (TM) sensor

 The TM is an advanced, multispectral scanning, Earth resources sensor which is designed to categorise the Earth's surface.
 It is particularly useful for agricultural applications and identification of land use.

-#### The Analysis Ready Data concept
+### The Analysis Ready Data concept

 The Analysis Ready Data (ARD) package allows you to get up and running with your analysis as quickly as possible with minimal data preparation and additional input.
 This makes it simpler for you to develop applications and for the database to execute queries.